 You need to look at the words you write on the page and imagine a reader being educated, entertained or otherwise engaged.
 That’s when you know your writing’s on the right track.

 Our final lesson from writing in 2020 is there’s a limit to how much a reader can take in one go.

-If you have a lot of natural enthusiasm for your topic (like we do with marketing, creative and e-Commerce), it’s hard not to want to show your reader everything you know.
+If you have a lot of natural enthusiasm for your topic (as we do with marketing, creative and e-Commerce), it’s hard not to want to show your reader everything you know.

-But this enthusiasm usually leads to long first drafts, with too many thoughts which end up being difficult to follow.
+But this enthusiasm usually leads to long first drafts, with too many thoughts which are difficult to follow.
 You risk losing the reader.

-It’s important to go back after that first draft, and choose the words you share carefully.
+You must go back after that first draft and choose the words you share carefully.

 Take out anything that’s not needed.